 Properties pane contains the links to the Detailed Properties page.

-The properties for the server hosting applications and applications themselves are shown
+The attributes for the server hosting applications and applications themselves are shown

 separately inside the Properties pane.